datopian/dataframe.js/README.md

 * DataQuery - querying data efficiently, storing and reifying queries.  <-- not sure about this one as needed separately from e.g. DataFrame
 * DataConnector - data import / export

+## Contributing

+We are going to use http://jasmine.github.io/ for testing, install it as follows:

+    npm install -g jasmine